-Have you seen your doctor and been told you have a bulging disc?
-Perhaps your CT or MRI shows a bulging disc.
+Have you seen your doctor and been told you have a bulging disc or a herniated disc?
+Perhaps your CT or MRI shows a bulging disc or heniated disc.
 Now you’re searching for bulging disc treatment so that you can get your pain under control and resume a normal lifestyle.
 Good news!!
 Physiotherapy and exercise is one of the most effective forms of bulging disc treatment in Perth.
 Book an appointment online and feel better today!

 What is a disc?

 An intervertebral disc is essentially a shock absorber.
 They are fused between each of the vertebrae or building blocks in your spine.
 The discs in your neck are smaller than the ones in your lower back, due to the size of the vertebrae and also the different forces they are subjected to.
 Discs have a tough outer portion (annulus fibrosus) and a soft inner portion (nucleus pulposus), a little like a jam donut.
 As your spine moves in one direction, your disc will compress or bulge a little on that side and stretch a little on the opposite side.
 The discs and the vertebrae are completely surrounded by strong ligaments, tendons, fascia and muscle and contrary to common belief, they simply CAN NOT slip out of place.